 The question is: where do you begin?

-We’ll show you how customer intelligence can take your email marketing campaign to the next level in three steps.
+We’ll show you how customer analytics can take your email marketing campaign to the next level in three steps.

 1. Track behavior to gain Customer Intelligence